Please refer to the summary box for product specific information displayed as X's in this document, for the card(s) you're considering.

 !
 Missing payments could have severe consequences, such as legal action against you to recover your debt or negative feedback from us to credit reference agencies, which may make getting credit more difficult for you in future.
-We may take legal action to recover money you owe us, which may include asking a court for an order that we can be paid from the sale proceeds of your home.
+If you continue to miss payments, we may sell your debt and we or the purchaser may take legal action to recover money you owe us.
+This may include asking a court for an order that your home must be sold, or an order that we or a purchaser can be paid from the sale proceeds of your home.

 Section B8 explains in more detail when we may change rates, fees, charges and other terms and how we will tell you about all the changes we may make.
 This may include making changes to rates that are personal to you if our view of your ability to repay us changes, for example because of the way you manage the account or based on the information we get from credit reference agencies.

 We will give you at least 60 days' notice before increasing the interest rates we charge you.
 You may tell us before the change takes effect that you want to end the agreement and repay what you owe at the existing interest rates.